rrbutani/bzlcon24-slides/slides/03-the-problem.md

 this seems super gross, lots of other reasons to not do this...

-can't we just modify the tools to use `runfiles`?
+can't we just modify the tools to use `runfiles` or take an arg or something?

 and you're right -- not ideal